See You Tomorrow (album)

-See You Tomorrow is the twelfth studio album by American alternative band The Innocence Mission, released on January 17, 2020 by Bella Union in Europe and Australia, and by Thérèse Records in the United States and Canada.
+See You Tomorrow is the twelfth studio album by American alternative band The Innocence Mission, released on January 17, 2020, by Bella Union in Europe and Australia and by Thérèse Records in the United States and Canada.

 Recording and composition

 See You Tomorrow was recorded in the Peris' home, namely their basement and dining room.
-Lead vocalist and composer Karen wrote and sings on ten of the album's eleven songs, and plays the majority of instruments, while her husband Don sings lead on the song he composed, "Mary Margaret in Mid-Air".
+Lead vocalist and composer Karen wrote and sang on ten of the album's eleven songs and played the majority of the instruments, while her husband Don sang lead on the song he composed, "Mary Margaret in Mid-Air".
 Bassist Mike Bitts performs upright bass on four tracks.

-Stereogum said themes of "Love, connection, community and understanding" are "at the core of the album, one that is steeped in awe and wonder, intense longing, sadness and joy; a rich sequence of songs that attempt to describe the essence of what makes us human."
+Stereogum said themes of "Love, connection, community, and understanding" are "at the core of the album, one that is steeped in awe and wonder, intense longing, sadness, and joy; a rich sequence of songs that attempt to describe the essence of what makes us human."
 Folk Radio UK said it sees the band thematically evolve from their preceding album, 2018's Sun on the Square, by "touching on the major changes that happen in the life of a family", with Karen elaborating: "Great love of course contains great anxiety, for the safety and health of the loved ones, for one's own ability to be a good enough helper and companion, for the future.
-And the intense desire to hold the present moment of togetherness, at the very least to store it up in vivid detail, so that it can be not lost at all."
-She said the lyrics of opening track "The Brothers Williams Said" were inspired by the "sense of misunderstanding that can happen to people who have a quiet nature."
+And the intense desire to hold the present moment of togetherness, at the very least to store it up in vivid detail, so that it cannot be lost at all."
+She said the lyrics of the opening track, "The Brothers Williams Said," were inspired by the "sense of misunderstanding that can happen to people who have a quiet nature."
 She conceded: "I struggle with being able to find words in conversation, so I'm always grateful to have the opportunity to have a conversation with people in songs."
-Stereogum described "On Your Side" as a "lovely and understated track about how those who have passed on still live beside us", quoting the lyric "In my dream, I would be in Paris with my mom.
-In cafes she would sip coffee, she would be smiling on/ She'd say, 'I have never let you out of my sight.
+Stereogum described "On Your Side" as a "lovely and understated track about how those who have passed on still live beside us," quoting the lyric "In my dream, I would be in Paris with my mom.
+In cafes, she would sip coffee; she would be smiling on/ She'd say, 'I have never let you out of my sight.
 I have not gone.'"